lucaronca/PubSub/README.md

 // console logs nothing
 ```
 ## Note about async and sync publishing
-PubSub's method has been designed to be asynchronous, so that topic published will not block the main thread.
-If you want instead
-to do actions that need to be executend soon there is a publishSync method:
+PubSub's method has been designed to be asynchronous, so topic published will not block the main thread and your program will be more predictable.
+If you want instead to do actions that need to be executend soon there is a 'publishSync' method:
 ```
 let result = null;
 let subscriber = new PubSub.Subscribe('test', (data) => {
 	result = data.test;
 });
-PubSub.publish('test', { test: 'very nice test' });
+PubSub.publishSync('test', { test: 'very nice test' });
 console.log(result) // 'very nice test'
 ```
 ## Tests